Double-descent curves in neural networks: a new perspective using Gaussian processes: A Gaussian process perspective on the double descent phenomenon

-On the other hand, the divergence at the interpolation threshold is due to eigenvalues becoming arbitrarily close to zero: the strictly positive support of the nonrandom measure $\rho_{MP}^{\gamma} \boxtimes \mu_{\psi}^{\phi}$ becomes arbitrarily close to zero when $\gamma \to 1$.
-Note that in practice the divergence is reduced by the effects of regularisation (in the case of NNGP regression, the noise model).
+We can see that the possibility of convergence to a finite value in the over-parametrised regime is enabled by the behavior of the Marchenko-Pastur map, as already explained by equation (\ref{mp converge dirac}).
+Indeed, the empirical spectral distribution converges to that of the \emph{actual} NNGP kernel matrix.
+The divergence at the interpolation threshold is due to eigenvalues becoming arbitrarily close to zero, due to a structural property independent of the input data distribution: the strictly positive support of the nonrandom measure $\rho_{MP}^{\gamma} \boxtimes \mu_{\psi}^{\phi}$ becomes arbitrarily close to zero when $\gamma \to 1$.
+In practice, the divergence is reduced by the effects of regularisation (in the case of NNGP regression, the noise model).
 More details are given in the appendix.

-It is easy to verify that a simple setting, namely a noisy linear teacher with Gaussian inputs, no non-linearity (setting of Theorem \ref{two-layer linear iid}), and $\psi < 1$, fulfils the sufficient conditions stated by our Theorem \ref{dd nngp}.
-We have simulated the NNGPs in that setting and we indeed recovered a double descent behavior.
-The results are plotted on Figure \ref{generrorfig}.
-More examples are given in the appendix.